Lupulone

 Lupulone is an organic chemical compound with the molecular formula C26H38O4 and an appearance of a yellow powder which was historically used in beer brewing.
-However, recent studies have revealed numerous antibacterial and anti-cancer abilities of lupulone.

 History

 Since lupulone is found as a component of hops, the history of the compound can be traced back to 736 AD in southern Germany where hops plant were first cultivated.
 The commercial production of using lupulone in brewing was not until 1079 AD.
 The reason that lupulone was not utilized in beer brewing earlier on may be due to the fact that the hops plants has a bitter taste.
 However, brewers began to realize that beta acids of hops provided very little bitterness to the beer.
 Eventually, hops brewing with the use of lupulone made its way to the United States about 6 centuries later in 1629 after England introduced it.